NOTE: I wrote this in December 2015, so “this year” means 2015. My 2017 temperature projects are described here. Happy reading!

 Things to remember:

 - In single crochet, the ch 1 doesn’t count as a stitch, while the ch 2 in half-double crochet does.
 This means you will work a stitch into the top of the turning chain of each half-double crochet row.
+You could also stitch into the first stitch if you want.
+Go with what looks best to you, just check your count from time to time.

 - When changing colors, it’s easier to change it by picking up the new color as you finish the last stitch of the row.